Rankings and reputation

 University city campus aerial view.

-We are proud to be home to archaeology, anthropology, and English language and literature, all placed in the top 50 in the world (2023 QS World University Rankings by Subject).
+We are proud to be home to archaeology, anthropology, English language and literature and linguistics, all placed in the top 50 in the world (2024 QS World University Rankings by Subject).

-We have three subjects placed in the world's top 50:
+We have four subjects placed in the world's top 50:

 Recognised by the Royal Society Te Apārangi